NOTE: This past webinar has now been archived. Access to the recording can be purchased; please see How to Register below for more details.

 How to Register

-- Freedom to Read Foundation members can register here for free.
+- Freedom to Read Foundation members email Joyce for free access to the recording link.

 Questions regarding registration should be directed to ALA’s Membership and Customer Service department at 1-800-545-2433 ext.
 5 or email@example.com.